Older Adult Companion Care: What I Learned From My Grandmother

 For older adults, a care companion can come to feel like a cherished friend.

-By Riley Sweet, Intern
+By Riley Sweet, MS

 By providing comfort, familiarity, mobility, and a friend, companion care may be the right option for you and your family.